jicruz96/PresupuestosPR/progress_diary/day_zero.md

 ## Fun Facts

-### The Peñuelas budget failed to download because the file was uploaded with the name "Panuelas"
+### The Peñuelas budget failed to download because the government uploaded the file with the name "Panuelas"

 ## Stats